Running Choreonoid in the ROS Environment

 args="$(find choreonoid_ros_samples)/project/ROS-Tank.cnoid --start-simulation" />

-This description starts the following two nodes.
+This description launches the following two nodes: